openbitdev/OpenBit-Wallet/README.md

   - messaging.ts: Send to background and handle return message.

 ### Add new redux store
-- Subwallet extension use [redux-tookit](https://redux-toolkit.js.org/) to generate store.
+- Openbit extension use [redux-tookit](https://redux-toolkit.js.org/) to generate store.
 - Define redux store reducers and state into separate file by method `createSlice` of redux toolkit.
 - Map reducer into root store in file index.ts